storj/storj/docs/design/free_credit_offer_typesDesignDoc.md

 ```

 **satellite/console/credit.go**
-- Create a user_credit_stats interface to interact with the user_credit_stats  table
+- Create a user_credit interface to interact with the user_credit table

 ```golang
 type Credits interface {